RockAfeller2013/proxmox_helperscripts/Synology/README.md

 # Process

 1. rsync backup from Volume2 to Volume1 - DONE
+2. run HyperBackup
+3. run HyperBackup Integrity Check
-2. Recreate Volume2
+4. Delete Recreate Volume2
+6. Unmount Volume 2
-3. Run a Check on Volume2
+7. Run a Check on Volume2
-4. Restore Volume 2 from HyperBackup
+8. Restore Volume 2 from HyperBackup
-5. rysync files back to Volume2
+9. rysync files back to Volume2 (if required)
-6. Setup Synology Photos
+10. Setup Synology Photos on iPhones to Shared folders
-7. Setup Photostream for wife
+11. Setup Photostream for wife and move all Photos to same location
-8. Create a PWA app
+12. Create a PWA app for Photostream

 ## Install SynoCli Network Tools to get TMUX

 [Link]https://synocommunity.com/package/synocli-net

 ## Backup